bondingshouldbefree/bsbf-packages-openwrt/udp-encapsulation-tunnel/README.md

     - dport:
       - If EndpointPort is not defined, UDP port on the "store" variable found from IPv4 daddr on the packet delivered to tunnel programme.
       - Else, port defined on the EndpointPort option.

+---

+# Future Logic With Authentication

+## Authentication

+- If EndpointPort is not defined:
+  - Listen on TCP at ListenPort and wait for remote peers to initiate authentication.
+  - If successfully authenticated, store the IPv4 saddr, UDP sport, and tunnel IPv4 addr of the remote peer to a variable called "store".
+These three form an entry.
+There can only be a single entry with the same tunnel IPv4 addr value.
+Overwrite the entry if there is the same tunnel IPv4 addr with different IPv4 saddr or UDP sport to be stored.
+  - Else, end TCP connection.

+## Data RX Path

+- Incoming IPv4 packet on bound interface destined to the listened UDP port is delivered to tunnel programme.
+- If EndpointPort is not defined, look for an entry on the "store" variable by using the IPv4 saddr and UDP sport on this packet.
+If there isn't an entry found, discard the packet.
+- Tunnel programme takes the IPv4 payload, removes the UDP header and inner IPv4 header.
+Sends it as an incoming IPv4 packet on the tunnel interface.
+  - IPv4 header details:
+    - saddr:
+      - If EndpointPort is not defined, inner IPv4 saddr on the packet delivered to tunnel programme.
+      - Else, outer IPv4 saddr on the packet delivered to tunnel programme.
+    - daddr: First found IPv4 address assigned to the tunnel interface.
+    - Protocol: TCP.

+## Data TX Path

+- Outgoing IPv4 packet on tunnel interface (tun) is delivered to tunnel programme.
+- Discard the packet if it's not a TCP packet.
+- If EndpointPort is not defined, look for an entry on the "store" variable by using the IPv4 daddr on this packet.
+If there isn't an entry found, discard the packet.
+- Else, initiate authentication when needed, TCP connection to IPv4 daddr on the packet delivered to tunnel programme and EndpointPort with ListenPort as TCP sport.
+Deliver credentials and tunnel IPv4 addr.
+Discard the packet if authentication fails.
+- Tunnel programme takes the IPv4 packet, encapsulates it in UDP.
+Sends it as an outgoing IPv4 packet on the bound interface.
+  - IPv4 header details:
+    - saddr: First found IPv4 address assigned to the bound interface.
+    - daddr:
+      - If EndpointPort is not defined, IPv4 addr on the "store" variable found from IPv4 daddr on the packet delivered to tunnel programme.
+      - Else, IPv4 daddr on the packet delivered to tunnel programme.
+    - Protocol: UDP.
+  - UDP header details:
+    - sport: Port defined on the ListenPort option.
+    - dport:
+      - If EndpointPort is not defined, UDP port on the "store" variable found from IPv4 daddr on the packet delivered to tunnel programme.
+      - Else, port defined on the EndpointPort option.